 "We've put in the sediment basins in the right places.
 We've put in the stormwater ponds in the right places.

-We've worked with the township to put in the right culverts

-in the right places," Schultz said during a stop at the site, where slight rises in the field indicated erosion control structures and where a bank of grass grew between the field and road.
+We've worked with the township to put in the right culverts in the right places," Schultz said during a stop at the site, where slight rises in the field indicate erosion control structures and where a bank of grass grows between the field and road.

 Lake Volney is among the smallest, deepest and cleanest lakes in the Cannon River watershed.
-About 45 houses and cabins, a small county park and the Minnesota Department of Natural Resources' 1.64-acre Volney Lake Aquatic Management Area ring the 277-acre lake.
+About 45 houses and cabins, a small county park and the Minnesota Department of Natural Resources' (DNR) 1.64-acre Volney Lake Aquatic Management Area (AMA) ring the 277-acre lake.

-Jay Witty, 54, is treasurer of the Lake Volney Association, an active group with about 35 members.
-About half of the lakeshore property owners, including Witty, live here yearround.
+Jay Witty, 54, is treasurer of the Lake Volney Association, an active group of about 35.
+About half of the lakeshore property owners, including Witty, live here year-round.